-The Brain is an extremely important organ of the body that is considered the control center of the Nervous System.
+The Brain is an essential organ of the body that is considered the control center of the Nervous System.
 Without this essential organ, or even some portions of the brain – we could not survive.
 By far, the brain is the most complex organ of the body.

 This complex system that has over 100 billion Neurons connected to each other for pinpoint changes, alterations, detections, reactions, and more.

 The billions of neurons are then connected through synapses to thousands of other neurons throughout the body.

 Electric stimulation is the basis of neural control that is done by several neurotransmitters such as dopamine, seratonin and others.
 Hormones are thus produced and often dependent in memory and stimuli as part of the many functions.
 The brain is found in all vertebrates and in nearly all invertebrates.

 Anatomy and General Cells

 – Different species of animals have a wide variety of shapes and sizes when it comes to the brain.

 – Interior of the brain: Consists of an area called Grey Matter, which is darker.